 If you or someone you know plays football or soccer, chances are good that you, or they, have experienced a painful ankle sprain.
-It is the most common injury to plague football and soccer players, and it’s hard to prevent in the heat of the game.
+It is the most common injury to plague football and soccer players, and it can be hard to prevent in the heat of the game.
 Still, there are steps you can take to lower your risk for ankle injury.
-Here, Selene Parekh, MD, an orthopaedic foot and ankle surgeon at Duke, explains how to keep your ankle healthy, and how to care for ankle sprains if they occur.
+Here, Rebecca Wadlinger, DO, a sports medicine specialist at Duke, explains how to keep your ankle healthy, and how to care for ankle sprains if they occur.

 Why are soccer and football players at high risk for ankle sprains?

-Both sports require players to wear spiked shoes, or cleats, that plant the foot rigidly into the ground during play.
-When the player makes a sudden move, the foot remains fixed, while the body twists in a different direction.
-That’s when the ankle gives out.
-While ankle sprains are also common among volleyball players, ankle braces have proven to be very effective in decreasing the number of ankle sprains that occur.
+Both sports (as well as several others) require players to wear spiked shoes, or cleats, that plant the foot rigidly into the ground during play.
+When the player makes a sudden move, the foot remains fixed, while the leg and body twist in a different direction, and that is when the ankle can give out.
+Ankle sprains are also common among volleyball and basketball athletes but can occur in any sport.

 What can athletes do to avoid ankle injuries?

-- Figure out the ideal footwear for the turf you play on.
-You have to strike the right balance between a cleat that gives you enough traction, and one that doesn’t plant your foot so rigidly.
+- Find the ideal footwear for the surface you play on.
+Try to find the right balance between a cleat that gives you enough traction but doesn’t plant your foot too rigidly.

-- Strengthen your peroneal tendons, which run along the outside of the ankle and are responsible for stabilizing your ankle.
-A physical therapist or athletic trainer can recommend exercises that strengthen these tendons in hopes of preventing future sprains.
+- Strengthen your peroneal tendons, which run along the outside of the ankle and are responsible for stabilizing it.
+A physical therapist or athletic trainer can recommend exercises that strengthen these tendons to help prevent future sprains.

 - Use kinesiology taping.
-It increases nerve sensitivity so that they become more aware of your ankle positioning.
-This reduces the likelihood of sprain.
+It increases nerve sensitivity so that your nerves are more attune to your ankle positioning.
+This reduces the likelihood of a sprain.